 4.2.1 User requirements

-Meteorologists use weather radar to, one the one hand, detect, locate, and measure the amount of precipitation within or falling from clouds and, on the other hand, to determine wind velocities using the movement of the precipitation or atmospheric particles.
+Meteorologists use weather radar to detect, locate, and measure the amount of precipitation within or falling from clouds and to determine wind velocities and direction using the movement of the precipitation or atmospheric particles.
 The radars measure the intensity of precipitation over specific time periods as well as the movement of precipitation or atmospheric particles toward or away from the weather radar antenna, enabling the measurement of rotation within meteorological events.
 This is a critical factor in detecting severe weather such as tornados or flash floods and in providing advance warning.
 The main user requirement for the weather radar is to detect solid and liquid precipitation and estimate the rate of precipitation and the radial velocity.
 4.2.2 Weather radar networks

 The main limitation of a weather radar is the fact that the intensity of the echoes that are returned from a given meteorological event tend to decrease with increasing distance from the radar.
-This is not only due to free-space and other atmospheric attenuation but also to the fact that, as distance from the radar increases, the radar beam becomes further from the ground and the beam broadens.
-(This is due to the Earth's curvature and the elevation angle of the beam.)
+This is not only due to free-space and other atmospheric attenuation but also to the fact that, as distance from the radar increases, the radar beam becomes higher above the ground (This is due to the Earth's curvature and the elevation angle of the beam.) and also the beam broadens.
 (See Fig. 4-1.)

 This results in a decrease in the percentage of the meteorological event that is illuminated by the beam.
 While the upper portion of the event can still be seen by the radar, its lower parts may no longer be visible.
-Precipitation that is taking place at some distance away from the radar may remain undetected or may show up with a reduced intensity thereby limiting the operational range of the radar.
+Precipitation that is taking place at some distance away from the radar may remain undetected or may show up with a reduced intensity thereby limiting the quantitative operational range of the radar.